Darlot Cone Centralisateur Portrait Petzval 300mm F4

 The engraving reads:

 Condition: This brass beauty comes in a great condition!
 The brass shows some wear and still an authentic patina, the rack & pinion mechanism seems complete but not really working.
-The lens features a washer stop option inside.
-The glass is in nice condition too, there are some light marks and fine cleaning streaks here and there, which is quite normal for that age and wont affect the image at all.
+The lens features a washer stop option inside (no stops included).
+The glass is in nice condition too, there are a few cleaning streaks here and there, and a small chip in the edge of the rear lens, which wont affect the image at all.

 With its fast open aperture of F4.5 and a focal lengh of 300mm (or almost 12"), this lens will work anywhere from 5x7